 For a scary-looking drink, make zombie hands punch.
-Take fruit punch or juice, fill 2 clear surgical gloves (found at your local pharmacy), tie off, and stick the gloves in the freezer.
+Take fruit punch or juice, fill 2 clear surgical gloves (found at your local pharmacy), tie off, and stick the gloves in the freezer overnight.
 Then float the gloves in a punch-filled bowl, and they look like zombie hands!

 Another simple idea is to freeze Gummy worms in apple juice and serve everyone a creepy crawly drink!

-For dessert, let the kids make their own spider cookies.
 Put an Oreo cookie on a plate.
-Let the kids tear a piece of black licorice into six to eight “spider leg” pieces and gently push them into the sides of each cookie (into the frosting middle).
-Place six to eight mini-M&M “eyes” on the top of the cookie, helping them stick with chocolate frosting.
+Help the kids tear a piece of think black licorice into six to eight “spider leg” pieces and gently push them into the sides of each cookie (into the frosting middle).
+Place six to eight mini-M&M “eyes” on the top of the cookie, using chocolate frosting to help the eyes stick.
 Eat!